Snowmobiles & OSVs

 a purchase order for a Columbia and it was delivered in late March.

-other touches.
+snowmobile.
 The project just faded away.
 Why after a short

 evaluation period Ford cease their efforts is not known (we are